leonardoflorido/LabSeq/README.md

 # LabSeq

-A Java-based REST service implementation for retrieving values from the LabSeq sequence
+Web application for retrieving values from the LabSeq.